Paper: The more of it you have, the harder it is to get rid of.

-What are the benefits of going paperless?
+What are the benefits of a document conversion service?

 - Immediate Access: Locating your files is near-instantaneous, eliminating wasted time thumbing through stacks of paper to find what you’re looking for.
 Conduct keyword searches against specific index fields to quickly locate your records.